There are now 3 possible online modes for units:

 - for pre-2012 courses: SCIE1106 Molecular Biology of the Cell

-- PATH2201 Introduction to Human Disease, or PATH2299 Special Unit: Fundamentals of Pathology and Laboratory Medicine
+- Either PATH2299 Special Unit: Fundamentals of Pathology and Laboratory Medicine Or PATH2201 Introduction to Human Disease

 - Contact hours

 - lectures: 3 hours per week; tutorial: 2 hours per week